top of page

 • Grind or clench under stress

-Reviews physiotherapy and manual therapy interventions for TMD and compares treatment effectiveness.
+This systematic review evaluates physiotherapy and manual therapy interventions for temporomandibular disorders and compares treatment effectiveness across conservative approaches.

-2. Temporomandibular Disorders: A Review of Current Concepts in Diagnosis and Management
+Gauer RL, Semidey MJ.
+(2021).
+Temporomandibular Disorders: A Review of Current Concepts in Diagnosis and Management.
+American Family Physician.

-Comprehensive overview of causes, diagnosis, and conservative management strategies.
+Comprehensive overview of etiology, diagnostic considerations, and conservative management strategies for TMD.

-Establishes standardized, evidence-based diagnostic guidelines used in research and clinics worldwide.
+Establishes standardized, evidence based diagnostic guidelines used internationally in both research and clinical practice.

-Analyzes research on the relationship between posture and TMD symptoms.
+Analyzes available research on the relationship between posture and temporomandibular disorder symptoms, supporting the multifactorial nature of TMD.

 Recent Posts